quanpham0805/cs246e-notes/Notes/problem_23.md

             return this;
         }
         ```

+### **Performance comparison:**
+- `dynamic_cast` is expensive because of vtable lookup.
+- `reinterpret_cast` and `const_cast` should be O(0), as they're just a change in type, which has no run-time representation.
+- `static_cast` can be O(0), and would be in the normal case of casting superclass pointer to subclass pointer.
+  - But for numeric types, e.g., `int` <--> `float`, that conversion does have a small O(1) cost.
+  - And in the case of casting between superclass and subclass pointers under multiple inheritance, `static_cast` should have the cost of shifting a pointer, which is cheap under non-virtual inheritance, and may involve a vtable lookup under virtual inheritance.

 ---
 [The copier is broken (again) << ](./problem_22.md) | [**Home**](../README.md) | [>> A big unit on Object Oriented Design](./object_oriented_design.md)